 Some home stagers have criticized me for talking about money in public.
 Since I’m in the business of helping home stagers make money as home stagers, how can I not?

-If you’re thinking, “Oh it’s different for her, she’s the Staging Diva,” let me assure you that I have not changed my home staging rates in 7 years.
-This is how much I was earning within my second year as a home stager, once I figured out the formula I’ve since taught to 7,000 home stagers in 21 countries.
+If you’re thinking, “Oh it’s different for her, she’s the Staging Diva,” let me assure you that I’m quoting the rates I charged within my second year as a home stager.
+That’s when my home stager salary really took off because I’d figured out the right formula.
+I’ve since taught it to thousands of home stagers in 24 countries.

 I had to figure this all out on my own the hard way.
 My students don’t, because I tell them everything I’ve learned along the way!

-One of the reasons it’s so easy to fit a home staging business in around another full- or part-time job, raising children (or whatever other demands you have on your time), is that each home staging project is fairly short term.
+One of the reasons it’s so easy to fit being a home stager around another full- or part-time job, or raising kids, is that each home staging project is fairly short term.

-Especially when you compare it to Interior Design where a project can easily last 3 to 6 months because of renovations, lead times to order new furniture, and other details you have no control over.
+Especially when you compare it to Interior Design.
+Those projects can take 6 months or more because of renovations, lead times to order new furniture, and other details you have no control over.

 A home staging project could be limited to a 2 to 5-hour consultation.
-My home staging consultations are more like working sessions because I often transform a home in that first meeting, using whatever they have.
+My home staging consultations are also working sessions.
+I often transform a home in that first meeting, using whatever they have.

-In fact that’s where the bulk of my home staging income has always come from for 9 years.
-It’s a great way to make a living because you get in, work your magic and give your recommendations, and leave with your payment.
+In fact that’s where the bulk of my home staging income has always come from.
+It’s a great way to make a living.
+You get in, work your magic and give your recommendations, and leave with your payment.

 There’s no need to write a report or wait to get paid (if you follow the business formula I teach in the Staging Diva Home Staging Business Training Program).

-The photo at the top of this article is from a recent staging project.
-MLS photos were being taken the next day so there was no time to paint or bring in new furniture.
+The photo at the top of this article is from one of my staging projects where all I did was show up for the home staging consultation.
+There was no time to paint or bring in new furniture.
+MLS photos were being taken the next day.

 We worked together for 3 hours and I left with $900, not bad for a Wednesday afternoon!
 Now I live in a major urban center.
 If you live in a smaller city, you’ll probably charge less for a consultation, but remember you also won’t have as high a cost of living as someone in a larger area.